wazuh/wazuh-documentation/source/cloud-service/your-environment/agents-without-internet.rst

 3. Configure NGINX.

-   1. Add the following lines to the http section in your NGINX configuration, located in ``/etc/nginx/nginx.conf``
+   1. Add the following lines to the HTTP section in your NGINX configuration, located in ``/etc/nginx/nginx.conf``

    .. code-block::